PaulBueckhard/Chat-E/backend/README.md

 To ensure the user's security all generated tokens consist of a variable that is stored in an inaccessible secret environment.
 Additionally, every password that is submitted by a user is encrypted using [bcrypt](https://www.npmjs.com/package/bcryptjs) before being stored in the database.

+## Reasoning

+I used NodeJS as my web server because of its ability to develop real time systems, its scalablity and the **n**ode **p**ackage **m**anager (npm) providing a large library of packages.

+I used ExpressJS as my web framework for the easy to use and powerful API routing functionalities that were well documented.

+I used MongoDB as my database since it is cross platform, NoSQL and document-oriented.
+It is permanently online and maintained and highly scalable with a flexible schema.

 ## Request flow

 ![request](../diagrams/request.png)